 Used dressings and gauze should be thrown away to avoid spreading the infection further.
 Frequent changing of dressings is recommended for the same reason.

 They are more common in people who smoke or are obese, so stopping smoking or losing weight, may help to prevent boils.
 They are also more common in young people (aged under 30), people with diabetes and people who have taken an antibiotic in the previous six months.

 Who develops abscesses?

 Most skin abscesses occur in people who are otherwise well.
 There is often no underlying cause and usually no further problems occur once it has gone.
 Your doctor may check your urine for sugar, as abscesses tend to occur more often in people with diabetes.
 Recurring skin abscesses may be the first indication of a problem with your immune system.

-An abscess inside the body usually occurs in people who are ill with other problems, or in people whose immune system is not working well.
-For example, a lung abscess may form following a bout of pneumonia; a brain abscess may form after a penetrating head wound (an injury in which the outer covering of the brain is pierced), etc.
+An abscess inside the body usually occurs in people who are ill with other medical conditions, or in people with a weakened immune system.
+For example, a lung abscess may form following a bout of pneumonia; a brain abscess may form after a penetrating head wound (an injury in which the outer covering of the brain is pierced) which can be life-threatening.

 Further reading and references

 Boils, carbuncles, and staphylococcal carriage; NICE CKS, July 2022 (UK access only)